rust-lang/rfcs/text/0000-typed-context-injection.md

 - If the type alias corresponds to the `cx` lang item...
 - Flatten all properly parameterized parameters of type `CxRaw` into the main list of components to borrow.
 - Perform a best-effort deduplication of all known reference types based off their inferred pointees.
-The "strongest" mutability is used as the mutability of the deduplicated pointer.
-Likewise, if one pointee is a lifetime supertype of another, the supertype replaces the subtype during deduplication.
-The check for type equality used to determine duplicates, unlike the type equality check for context passing, is *not* lifetime blind and, if one lifetime is not known to be longer than another, the two types will be considered unequal and therefore will not be deduplicated.
-We consider generic parameter equality opaquely but do not consider, for a type `T: AnyCx`, `T` to be equal to `T::Reborrowed<'_>`.
+The "strongest" mutability of all duplicate references is used as the mutability of the deduplicated pointer.
+Likewise, if one pointee has a lifetime provably longer than another following variance rules for both the reference and the pointee, the object with the longest lifetime replaces all shorter ones during deduplication.
+We consider generic parameter equality opaquely modulo parameter equality constraints and do not consider, for a type `T: AnyCx`, `T` to be equal to `T::Reborrowed<'_>`.
 - Return a `CxRaw` ADT parameterized with a tuple of these deduplicated types.

 Finally, we implement the following extension methods in the `core` standard library: